byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** boo
 **\<serhack>** hi
 **\<rehrar>** 2.
 Community highlights
-**\<rehrar>** For a great weekly summary, please read the Monero Observer: http://monero-observer.com/
+**\<rehrar>** For a great weekly summary, please read the ByteRub Observer: http://monero-observer.com/
 **\<rehrar>** btw, he opened up a FFS to get compensated for his great work, and we should push to get it moved to Funding Required
 **\<rehrar>** I can't link to it because the getmonero forum is down.
 I have nothing to do with the forum, so unfortunately I can't do anything about it. :/
-**\<rehrar>** Ledger has been making integration progress:  https://www.reddit.com/r/Monero/comments/72rh39/ledger_hardware_wallet_monero_integration_some/
+**\<rehrar>** Ledger has been making integration progress:  https://www.reddit.com/r/ByteRub/comments/72rh39/ledger_hardware_wallet_monero_integration_some/
-**\<rehrar>** Monero was featured on the IBTimes  http://www.ibtimes.com/monero-rises-dark-web-why-cryptocurrency-users-want-more-privacy-2584390
+**\<rehrar>** ByteRub was featured on the IBTimes  http://www.ibtimes.com/monero-rises-dark-web-why-cryptocurrency-users-want-more-privacy-2584390
 **\<rehrar>** The Monerujo android wallet made it to the Google Play Store:  https://play.google.com/store/apps/details?id=com.m2049r.xmrwallet
 **\<rehrar>** CoinHive took the world by storm.
 CoinHive is an in-browser  JavaScript miner that was deployed on ThePirateBay and Showtime, among  other sites https://coinhive.com/blog/status-report
-**\<rehrar>** Mike posted the latest episode of the Monero Monitor featuring John  Tromp on Cuckoo Cycle and John McAfee on Monero  https://moneromonitor.com/episodes/2017-09-26-Episode-014.html
+**\<rehrar>** Mike posted the latest episode of the ByteRub Monitor featuring John  Tromp on Cuckoo Cycle and John McAfee on ByteRub  https://moneromonitor.com/episodes/2017-09-26-Episode-014.html
 **\<rehrar>** Does anyone else have a highlight to share?
 **\<vP11>** i'd like to say a few words on a project that i've been working
 **\<rehrar>** g'head
-**\<vP11>** I'd like to announce a side-project called Monero Brasil.
-It's a community hub to introduce Monero to brazilians and other portuguese-speaking regions.
+**\<vP11>** I'd like to announce a side-project called ByteRub Brasil.
+It's a community hub to introduce ByteRub to brazilians and other portuguese-speaking regions.
 I'll make a reddit post after the meeting with everything I accomplished so far and whatever else I have in the pipeline.
 **\<vP11>** the community hub consists of a website, facebook page, twitter and a whatsapp group (most used chat platform in Latin America).
 **\<vP11>** i wanted to announce this here before posting because I'd like firstly to thank you for being an amazing community that gave me inspiration to do it. secondly because you guys are pretty much experts on community management, so I'll be looking for your feedback later to improve the community hub even more.
 **\<vP11>** that will be all, thanks :)